-25.3.1.
-Legislative framework
+25.3.1 Legislative framework

 As a Commonwealth facility, the airport site would principally be governed by Commonwealth legislation.
-Although this legislation does not explicitly regulate waste, it prescribes duties for airport operators to take all reasonable and practicable measures to avoid polluting as described in Chapter 3 of this draft EIS and Part 4 of the Airports (Environment Protection) Regulations 1997 (Cth).
+Although this legislation does not explicitly regulate waste, it prescribes duties for airport operators to take all reasonable and practicable measures to avoid polluting as described in Chapter 3 (Volume 1) of this EIS and Part 4 of the Airports (Environment Protection) Regulations 1997.
 Other relevant laws and regulations administered by the Commonwealth generally relate to national matters such as import, export and quarantine.
 These laws apply to particular wastes at the airport site and include the:

-- Quarantine Act 1908 (to be replaced by the Biosecurity Act 2015); and - Hazardous Waste Act 1989.
+- Biosecurity Act 2015; and - Hazardous Waste Act 1989.

-As most waste generated at the airport site would be transported off-site, a range of State laws are also applicable.
+As most waste generated at the airport site would be transported off-site, a range of state laws are also applicable.
 The principal NSW laws concerning waste are the:

-- Waste Avoidance and Resource Recovery Act 2001; - Protection of the Environment Operations Act 1997; and - Protection of the Environment (Waste) Regulation 2014.
+- Waste Avoidance and Resource Recovery Act 2001; - Protection of the Environment Operations Act 1997; and - Protection of the Environment Operations (Waste) Regulation 2014.